jverhoelen/jekyll-now/about.md

 permalink: /about/
 ---

 My name is Jonas and I'm working as an IT Consultant and Software Engineer at [codecentric AG](https://codecentric.de) in Solingen.
 I love working with technologies from the Java and JavaScript worlds and learning new things.
-During my daily work I'm doing consulting, designing and implementing modern software solutions in the scope of agile teams.
+During my daily work I'm consulting, designing and implementing modern software solutions in the scope of agile teams.

 I love my profession, company and everything around it so I started this tiny blog to write about my opinions, experiences and solutions.